criblio/cribl_sdk_python_fafo/docs/models/inputwefformat.md

 # InputWefFormat

-Content format in which the endpoint should deliver events.
+Content format in which the endpoint should deliver events

 ## Values